ShaneOG2/fund-data-analysis-assessment/README.md

 3. Save folder to your local machine.
 4. Navigate to where you have save the `Practicals` on your machine using your command line.
 5. Type `jupyter notebook` - this will open and run Jupyter Notebooks in your browser.
 From there you will be able to run each of the Jupyter Notebooks in this repository.

+# Python Libraries

+At the start of each Jupyter Notebook I have outline which libraries I am using.
+Below is a brief description of each library.